China to stop recognizing special U.K. passports for Hong Kongers as Britain opens door

 In the months since Beijing imposed the national security law on Hong Kong, residents have sought ways to escape the city.

 Britain’s BN(O) offer has been of particular focus.
-Since July 15 last year, some 7, 000 Hong Kong people have resettled in the U.K., which granted them special permission to stay even though the BN(O) program doesn’t take effect until this weekend.
-Others have also arrived in the U.K. hoping to seek residency through asylum.
+Since July 15 last year, some 7, 000 Hong Kong people have resettled in the United Kingdom, which granted them special permission to stay even though the BN(O) program does not take effect until this weekend.
+Others have also arrived in Britain hoping to seek residency through asylum.

 In October, the British government estimated that between 123,000 and 153,700 BN(O) passport holders and their dependents could arrive in the first year of the migration offer, and up to 320,000 over five years.
-Civil society groups say that estimate is conservative, and expect up to 600,000 Hong Kongers to relocate to the U.K.
+Civil society groups say that estimate is conservative; they expect up to 600,000 Hong Kongers to relocate to Britain.

-Activists say Hong Kong authorities could impose further controls, such as pressuring airlines not to recognize the special passports or even restricting dual nationality.
+Activists say Hong Kong authorities could impose further controls, such as restricting dual nationality or forcing BN(O) holders to give up their Hong Kong passports.

-“The worst-case scenario would definitely be the Chinese government urging all Hong Kong [people] to renounce the BN(O) otherwise there will be consequences,” said Nathan Law, an activist who left Hong Kong for Britain.
+“The worst-case scenario would definitely be the Chinese government urging all Hong Kong [people] to renounce the BN(O), otherwise there will be consequences,” said Nathan Law, an activist who left Hong Kong for Britain.
 “This is something we ultimately worry about.”

 Mahtani reported from Hong Kong.
 Theodora Yu contributed to this report.